Neplex/ArchiTXT/docs/load_data/text.rst

 Supported annotation types include:

+Named Entities
-- **Named Entities**: Specific segments of text representing objects or concepts with distinct names or types.
+    Specific segments of text representing objects or concepts with distinct names or types.
 For example, the sentence "Alice likes apples", "Alice" can be annotated as a Person entity, and "apples" as a Fruit entity.

+Relations
-- **Relations**: Binary connections between two entities that express semantic relationships.
+    Binary connections between two entities that express semantic relationships.
 In "Alice likes apples", the word "likes" indicates a possible relation between the Person entity "Alice" and the Fruit entity "apples".

 Named entities are interpreted as entities within the ArchiTXT meta-model.